Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 \subsection{Basic properties of geodesics from an initial condition}

-Some properties of geodesics from $h_0$ come from properties of $\La$-geodesics, holding whenever the properties of $\La$-geodesics from $\S$\ref{sec:Lgeodesic} do.
-The assertions in the following lemmas hold almost surely in the underlying randomness,
+Certain properties of geodesics from $h_0$ come from properties of point-to-point geodesics of $\La$, holding whenever the properties of geodesics from $\S$\ref{sec:Lgeodesic} do.
+The assertions in the following three lemmas hold almost surely in the samples of $\La$, simultaneously for all initial conditions.
+Specifically, assume samples of $\La$ for which the aforementioned properties of point-to-point geodesics from $\S$\ref{sec:Lgeodesic} hold (existence, closure, compactness and ``nearby geodesics meet"), and also for which $\La$ is continuous and satisfies the bound \eqref{eqn:Abound}.

-\begin{lem}[Existence] Given an initial condition $h_0$, there is a geodesic from $h_0$ to every $(x,t) \in \Hp$.
+\begin{lem}[Existence of geodesics] For all initial conditions $h_0$, there is a geodesic from $h_0$ to every $(x,t) \in \Hp$.
 There are also leftmost and rightmost geodesics from $h_0$ to every point. \end{lem} \begin{proof} Consider the function $y \mapsto \La(y,0;x,t) + h_0(y)$.
 It decays rapidly to $-\infty$ because the $\La$-term decays to $-\infty$ parabolically while $h_0$ is bounded above by a linear term.
 More concretely, fix an $a \in \R$ for which $h_0(a)$ is finite.
-From the estimate \eqref{eqn:Abound} for $\La$ and the bound $h_0(y) \leq B(1 + |y|)$ it follows that there is a compact interval $I$, depending only on $a, B$, the random constant $C$ and the point $(x,t)$, such that the supremum of $\La(y,0;x,t) + h_0(y)$ over $y$ cannot be attained outside $I$.
-Inside of $I$ the supremum is achieved because $h_0$ is upper semicontinuous and bounded above (and $\La$ is continuous).
-Thus, the maximizers of the function lie in the compact interval $I$, and being upper semicontinuous and bounded above, the set of maximizers form a non-empty compact subset $K \subset I $.
+From the estimate \eqref{eqn:Abound} for $\La$ and the bound $h_0(y) \leq B(1 + |y|)$ it follows that there is a compact interval $J$, depending only on $a, B$, the finite random variable $C$ and the point $(x,t)$, such that the supremum of $\La(y,0;x,t) + h_0(y)$ over $y \in \R$ cannot be attained outside $J$.
+Inside of $J$ the supremum is achieved because $h_0$ is upper semicontinuous and bounded above (and $\La$ is continuous).
+Thus, all maximizers of the function lie in the compact interval $J$, and being upper semicontinuous and bounded above, the set of maximizers form a non-empty compact subset $K \subset J $.

 A geodesic from $h_0$ to $(x,t)$ is obtained by picking any point $y \in K$ and choosing an $\La$-geodesic from $(y,0)$ to $(x,t)$.
 The rightmost geodesic is going to be the rightmost $\La$-geodesic from the rightmost point in $K$ to $(x,t)$; likewise for the leftmost geodesic. \end{proof}